A Lie group analog for the Monster Lie algebra: The Monster Lie algebra

-\begin{enumerate} \item Let $V^\natural$ be the Moonshine module of Frenkel, Lepowsky and Meurman \cite{FLM}, let $V_{{1,1}}$ denote the vertex algebra for the even unimodular two-dimensional Lorentzian lattice $\textrm{II}_{1,1}$, and let $V=V^\natural\otimes V_{{1,1}}$.
+Borcherds \cite{BoInvent} gave two equivalent constructions of the Monster Lie algebra: \begin{enumerate} \item Let $V^\natural$ be the Moonshine module of Frenkel, Lepowsky and Meurman \cite{FLM}, let $V_{{1,1}}$ denote the vertex algebra for the even unimodular two-dimensional Lorentzian lattice $\textrm{II}_{1,1}$, and let $V=V^\natural\otimes V_{{1,1}}$.
 The {\emph{physical space}} of $V$ is

 where $L(j)$ is the $j$th Virasoro generator.
 Then the Monster Lie algebra is $P_1/R$, where $R$ is the radical of a natural bilinear form on $P_1$.